-The trail pulls away from the creek and you'll reach a split.
+The trail pulls away from the creek and you'll reach another split.
 Turn right to reach the creek again, and another railed overlook at the brink of the main upper falls.
-You get a spectacular view of the water spilling over the sheer rock cliff, as well as the distant mountains and valleys afar.
+Here you get a spectacular view of the water spilling over the sheer rock cliff, as well as the distant mountains and valleys afar.
 The side path is a bit rougher than the main trail, but very short.

 Return to the split, and go straight.
 The trail travels away from the creek for a short while, around the nose of the ridge, letting you get a through-the-woods view of the next cove East.
 The trail switches back again to the right, then heads back toward the creek before coming out at the bottom of the upper falls.

 The water comes down in two distinct falls; the right side generally has more water.
 Be careful if you decide to venture very near the falls - the bank is steep and slippery, and the rocks are slippery as well.
 There is a large flat area great for safe viewing that won't damage you or the fragile environment.
 In normal or low water flow, it is possible to get out onto the rocks below the falls.
 But it's not exactly flat, and the creek immediately begins its drop over the second set of falls, so it's not recommended.

 The trail makes a left at the falls, which marks the tip of another switchback, and continues down the ridge.
 You'll wind through another set of short switchbacks before coming out at the base of the lower falls.